Surviving gaslighting.

 Admittedly relationships still require give and take.
 If you are constantly offering meet ups, and the other party is not reciprocating, consistency will become difficult to achieve.
 This highlights the value of the other ingredients needed to create meaningful friendships.

-We have all had one friend who has been stuck in a negativity rut and one time or another.
-Depending on the history, and future aspirations of that friendship, you may need to resist a desire to pull away from such a person.
-That is because it is very difficult to be around negative people.
+We have all encountered a friend who has found themselves stuck in a negativity rut at one time or another.
+Depending on the history and future aspirations of that friendship, you may feel the need to resist the urge to distance yourself from such individuals.
+It can be very challenging to be around negative people.

 Vulnerability

-When we share vulnerability we are expressing that we are not perfect, we are real humans with feelings, dreams, aspirations and disappointments.
-Some individuals find it extremely difficult to share vulnerability, challenges or hurts with another person, possibly because of past trauma or broken trust.
-By avoiding vulnerability, they keep people at arm’s length.
-This messages to the receiver that I will spend time with you, but not intimate details of my life.
-If you want deep friendships rather than acquaintances, you need to let people in.
+When we share our vulnerability, we are expressing our humanity—acknowledging that we are not perfect and that we possess feelings, dreams, aspirations, and disappointments.
+However, some individuals find it extremely difficult to open up and reveal their vulnerabilities, challenges, or hurts, potentially due to past trauma or broken trust.
+By avoiding vulnerability, they may inadvertently keep others at arm’s length.
+This sends a message to their friends that they are willing to spend time together but are not ready to share intimate details of their lives.
+If you seek deep friendships rather than mere acquaintances, it’s essential to allow people to see your true self.

-When we share our vulnerability with another person, we are giving them the opportunity to demonstrate empathy and support for us.
-Empathy and support within a friendship are the glue that hold it together.
-After all everyone will have encounter challenges in their life – when changing jobs, experiencing a break up, dealing with difficult co-workers.
-Friendships are extremely valuable during periods of personal challenge.
+Sharing our vulnerabilities provides others with the opportunity to demonstrate empathy and support.
+These elements are the glue that holds friendships together.
+Everyone encounters challenges in their lives—whether it’s changing jobs, experiencing a breakup, or dealing with difficult co-workers.
+Friendships become invaluable during these periods of personal upheaval.

-Most people have more than one preferred apology language so you might consider combining the language around your friends preferences – for example if your friend prefers restitution and repenting you might apologise by saying to them, “I promise I won’t do that again, and ask can you tell me how I can make things right with you.”
+Many individuals possess more than one preferred apology language, so consider incorporating elements of your friend’s preferences when you apologise.
+For instance, if your friend values restitution and repentance, you might say, “I promise I won’t do that again.
+Can you tell me how I can make things right with you?”

 Patience

-In studying how long does it take for college students to make and secure friendships Hall (2018) [6] suggests the following.
-The chance of classifying a person as a casual friend rather than simply acquaintance occurs for most students after they have spent over 43 hours together.
-Casual friends transition to “friends:’ after at least 57 hours together within a 3-week period.
-Best friends, or good friends take longer.
-Over a 3-month period an investment of over 200 hours is required.
+Research by Hall (2018) provides insight into the time required to build and secure friendships.
+According to this study, the likelihood of classifying someone as a casual friend rather than merely an acquaintance typically occurs after students have spent over 43 hours together.
+Casual friends transition to “friends” after at least 57 hours of interaction within a three-week period.
+Best friends, or close friends, require even longer; over a three-month span, an investment of more than 200 hours is necessary.

-What can we learn from Hall’s analysis.
-Basically, it supports the prediction that value of time spent together is a predictor of friendship and friendship closeness.
-Taking this investment approach to friendships can help us decide if we have really put in enough effort to secure a friendship.
+From Hall’s analysis, we learn that the time spent together is a predictor of the closeness of friendships.
+This investment approach can help us evaluate whether we have genuinely put forth enough effort to establish a friendship.
 Are your expectations realistic?
-When we desire new deep relationships it can be uncomfortable to understand that friendships take time.
+When we yearn for profound relationships, it can be challenging to accept that developing friendships requires time and patience.

-Before you cast a new, or even and old friendship, aside – reflect on the following considerations.
+Before you decide to cast aside a new or longstanding friendship, consider the following reflections:

-• Do you know what you want from this friendship, and have you made this clear(er) to your potential friend?
+• Clarify Your Needs: Do you understand what you want from this friendship, and have you communicated this clearly to your friend?

 References.